-Superior art workshops, clubs, and tuition to advance your child's art!
+Superior art Summer Schools, clubs, and tuition to advance your child's art!

 World Book Day.
 Year One create a tactile fairytale book cover.